-Any of us who have visited Italy and sat in a romantic piazza watching the world go with a Lemoncello on ice, or a cold fizzy Chinotto drink in hand, will know how glorious the fragrant taste of Mediterranean citrus can be.
+Any who have visited Italy and sat in a romantic piazza with a Lemoncello on ice, or a cold fizzy Chinotto drink in hand watching the world go by, will know how glorious the fragrant taste of Mediterranean citrus can be.

 In search of the perfect lemoncello recipe